TakeScoop/SwiftyButton/README.md

 ![](Examples/custom.gif)

-Use `SwiftyCustomContentButton` to add custom content in a Swifty Button.
+Use `CustomPressableButton` to add custom content in a Swifty Button.

 This is a subclass of `SwiftyButton` that exposes a content view that moves when the button state changes.
-All you have to do is add your views inside `button.customContentView` and setup layout constraints relative to this view.
+All you have to do is add your views inside `button.contentView` and setup layout constraints relative to this view.

 ### Install